greenmancode/docs/IYPluginDocs.md

 Once you finish creating your own plugin, you are ready to use it in Infinite Yield!

+Tip: You can find or post plugins in the **#plugins** channel of the Infinite Yield Discord

 The first thing you need to do is to make sure that your filename is `PluginName` and that it has a `.iy` extension.
 Next, put your file into the `workspace` folder of your exploit.

 Tip: If you are unable to see the extension of files, click the **View** tab at the top of the file explorer and check the box next to **File name extensions** ([Image Guide](https://vgy.me/ohxGWG.png))